matplotlib/matplotlib/doc/users/transforms_tutorial.rst

     Out[90]: array([ 2.5, -0.5])

-The final piece is the ``self.transScale`` attribute, which is responsible for the optional non-linear scaling of the data, eg for logarithmic axes.
+The final piece is the ``self.transScale`` attribute, which is responsible for the optional non-linear scaling of the data, eg. for logarithmic axes.
 When an Axes is initally setup, this is just set to the identity transform, since the basic matplotlib axes has linear scale, but when you call a logarithmic scaling function like